apace100/origins-docs/docs/power_types/burn.md

 [Power Type](../power_types.md)

-Sets the player on fire in regular intervals.
+Sets the entity that has the power on fire within the specified interval.

 Type ID: `origins:burn`